Eheindj/RobloxGuard-1.0/README.md

 ## 📦 Installation
 To set up the environment, install all required dependencies by running the following commands from the root of the repository:
 ```
-python -m venv venv_roguard
+python -m venv venv_robloxguard
-source venv_roguard/bin/activate
+source venv_robloxguard/bin/activate
 pip install -r requirements.txt
 ```

 ## 🧠 Inference

-RoGuard 1.0 is a taxonomy-adaptive model, meaning it can generalize to any given taxonomy.
+Roblox Guard 1.0 is a taxonomy-adaptive model, meaning it can generalize to any given taxonomy.
 For evaluation and benchmarking, we provide dataset-specific prompts in the prompt directory that reflect the taxonomy of each dataset.
-Users can also use their own datasets and corresponding taxonomies with RoGuard.
+Users can also use their own datasets and corresponding taxonomies with Roblox Guard.

-To evaluate RoGuard on a specific evaluation set, run the following command from the root of the repository, using the appropriate dataset configuration file:
+To evaluate Roblox Guard on a specific evaluation set, run the following command from the root of the repository, using the appropriate dataset configuration file:
 ```
 python inference.py --config configs/RoGuardEval.json
 ```